 TripleA is a turn-based strategy game and board game engine.
 Though TripleA comes with many games inside, it is just an engine for playing games, and is not a game itself.
 TripleA started out as a World War II simulation, but has since expanded to include different conflicts, as well as variations and mods of popular games and maps (a ‘map’ is like a board, while a ‘game’ is a specific setup on a map/board).

 This manual describes how to use and play TripleA, using the game “Big World : 1942”, a basic variant.
-The two most popular WWII maps for beginners are “Pact of Steel” and “Big World”, and Big World has a lot more territories and a one more unit type than Pact of Steel, while the rules are almost exactly the same.
+The two most popular WWII maps for beginners are “Pact of Steel” and “Big World”, and Big World has a lot more territories and one more unit type than Pact of Steel, while the rules are almost exactly the same.
 Other TripleA games and variants can still use this manual as a good starting point, because the game engine and most of the concepts are the same no matter what map or conflict you are playing.

 This manual does not attempt to describe 100% of the game functions.
 There are just too many things that the game can do to make that practical.
 Some of the game interfaces and operations are intended for developers.
 Many of the game operations simply happen automatically, and illegal player actions are prevented.
 A certain amount of knowledge and initiative is expected of the player, especially to read any game notes for any maps.
 However, all of the critical and important game operations and knowledge are described in this manual.